Gillender Building: Architecture

 The Gillender Building was designed by Charles I. Berg and Edward H. Clark.
 It was erected under the supervision of consulting engineer Henry Post and general contractor Charles T. Wills, while the foundations were built by Stephens & O'Rourke (later the O'Rourke Engineering Construction Company).
 In addition, Maryland Steel and the Pencoyd Bridge Company provided the steel, which was erected by Post and McCord.
 The Gillender Building cost $500,000 to construct.

-The Gillender Building belonged to "a series of elegant towers in various classical modes erected in New York in the 1890s", and is considered "a notable example" of its period along with the demolished Central National Bank Building (William Birkmire, 1897) and the still-extant American Surety Building (Bruce Price, 1894–1896).
+The Gillender Building belonged to "a series of elegant towers in various classical modes erected in New York in the 1890s", and is considered "a notable example" of its period along with the demolished Central National Bank Building (designed by William Birkmire in 1897) and the still-extant American Surety Building (designed by Bruce Price in 1894–1896).
 The New York Times erroneously called the Gillender Building the "highest office structure in the world"; the Manhattan Life Insurance Building (1894) was taller at 348 ft.
 The Gillender Building's rentable area (30,000 ft2) was on par with Manhattan's 1897 average for pre-skyscraper buildings (26,300 ft2) and lower than the area of adjacent six-story Stevens Building.
 The disproportion was made more evident in 1903, when the marginally taller Hanover National Bank Building was built on an adjacent lot, dwarfing the slender Gillender Building.